Skip to main content

 If I could sit down with my teenage self, I would tell him that there are three lessons he will not learn that will cost him years of confusion and missed opportunities.
 They weren’t in any textbook.
 No teacher ever brought them up.
 And yet, they have shaped my life more than anything I was formally taught.

 What we learn in school contributes very little to how well we do later in life.
-The system is set up to prepare students to become employees for the existing societal structure — and most of us don’t realize this until we’re already out of school, struggling to make a living, manage our lives, and build a future.
+The system is set up to prepare students to become another cog in the existing societal system—and most of us don’t realize this until we’re already out of school, struggling to make a living, manage our lives, and build a future.

 “The skills that actually determine success in life are rarely found in a school curriculum.”

-Things like how to learn independently, communicate clearly, network with confidence, build and manage relationships, resolve conflict, sell ideas, invest money, and manage your finances — these are some of the ingredients for a successful life.
-And school doesn’t teach them.
+Things like how to learn independently, communicate clearly, network with confidence, build and manage relationships, resolve conflict, sell ideas, invest money, and manage your finances are just some of the ingredients for a successful life, and school doesn’t teach them.

 Here’s what I would have done differently if I had known this as a teenager: